chef/chef_authn/doc/chef_keygen_cache.md

 * keygen_cache_size: The number of keys to store in the cache

-* keygen_cache_pause: Time in milliseconds to use as the gen_server timeout (idle server timeout) used to throttle key generation.
-Keys will be added to the cache at a rate less than or equal one key per `Pause` milliseconds

 * keygen_timeout: Time allowed for the external key generation command (openssl).
 A timeout atom is returned if the command takes longer than `Timeout` milliseconds.

 * keygen_cache_workers: The number of workers available to generate key pairs.
 This should never be larger than the number of logical CPUs.
 Defaults to larger of 1 and half the number of logical processors as reported by `erlang:system_info(logical_processors)`

+* keygen_cache_pause: Time in milliseconds to use as throttle on key generation.
+Workers will not be spawned more frequently than every `Pause` milliseconds.
+If `Pause` is 0, there is no throttling.
+Since the cache will need to refill on service restart, this is useful to tradeoff speed of cache fill for available CPU to handle requests.

 <a name="index"></a>